salinecrew/salinecrew.github.io/join-crew.md

 To become a member of the Saline Crew, you must:

   1. Complete the swim test.
-  2. Complete all the[forms](/forms-maps-downloads) on the Crew Forms page.
+  2. Complete all the [forms](/forms-maps-downloads) on the Crew Forms page.
 Forms must be turned in no later than the first day of practice.
   3. Attend the mandatory Rower/Parent meeting in the Saline High School Commons.
 Bring your checkbook and your calendar to write down practice and regatta dates and times.
 This would also be a good time to turn in the forms you filled out in step 2.
   4. Pay fees for the season.
   5. Order the Crew Unisuit  (required for Regatta's)